-Before beginning my MSc, I spent four years at the Princess Margaret Centre as a clinical research analyst.
-Working in that environment gave me the practical skills I needed to implement clinical research and helped me realize that I wanted to be able to ask and answer my own research questions.
+Before beginning my graduate studies, I spent four years at the Princess Margaret Hospital as a clinical research analyst.
+Working in that environment gave me the practical skills I needed to implement research and helped me realize that I wanted to be able to ask and answer my own research questions.
 I decided to pursue a graduate degree so that I would have the advanced methodological training I needed to be an independent researcher.

 Why did you choose to come to British Columbia and study at UBC?